Pure-tone audiometry: Pure-tone audiometry thresholds and hearing disability

-Speech recognition threshold (SRT) is defined as the sound pressure level at which 50% of the speech is identified correctly.
+Speech recognition threshold (SRT) is defined as the sound pressure level at which more than 50% of the speech is identified correctly.
 For a person with a conductive hearing loss (CHL) in quiet, the SRT needs to be higher than for a person with normal hearing.
 The increase in SRT depends on the degree of hearing loss only, so Factor A reflects the audiogram of that person.
 In noise, the person with a CHL has the same problem as the person with normal hearing (See Figure 10).

 For a person with a Sensorineural hearing loss (SNHL) in quiet, the SRT also needs to be higher than for a person with normal hearing.
 This is because the only factor that is important in quiet for a CHL and a SNHL is the audibility of the sound, which corresponds to Factor A. In noise, the person with a SNHL requires a better signal-to-noise ratio to achieve the same performance level, as the person with normal hearing and the person with a CHL.
 This shows that in noise, Factor A is not enough to explain the problems of a person with a SNHL.
 Therefore, there is another problem present, which is Factor D. At present, it is not known what causes Factor D. Thus, in noise the audiogram is irrelevant.
 It is the type of hearing loss that is important in this situation.

 These findings have important implications for the design of hearing aids.
 As hearing aids at present can compensate for Factor A, but this is not the case for Factor D. This could be why hearing aids are not satisfactory for a lot of people.